Ghost Trick: Phantom Detective: Sales and accolades

 Ghost Trick debuted at #2 on the Media Create sales charts, and sold 44,000 physical copies by the end of its release month.
 According to the 2011 edition of Video Game Industry White Paper, the game sold a cumulative total of 81,325 physical copies in Japan by December 2010.
 Capcom has cited the game's poor performance in Japan as a contributor to low income in the first quarter of its 2010 fiscal year.
 Publications have speculated that sales were negatively affected by releasing the game at the end of the DS life cycle, and that it was overshadowed by the announcement of the Nintendo 3DS.
 The iOS version debuted at #1 on the App Store, and "performed well" according to Capcom's 2011 annual report.
 The Nintendo Switch version debuted at #5 on the Famitsu sales charts, and sold 10,449 physical copies by the end of its release month.

 GameTrailers awarded Ghost Trick Best Nintendo DS Game, and nominated it for Best Story.
 It won Best Handheld Game from GameSpot, and was nominated for the award by X-Play.
 GameSpot also named it Best Puzzle Game, while nominating it for Game of the Year.
 It received the award for Best DS Game of E3 2010 from Kotaku and Jeuxvideo.com, and was nominated for the award by 1Up.com, GameSpot, and GameTrailers.
 It was named Nintendo DS Game of the Year by GameZone, and received a nomination for the award from Nintendo Life.
-The game was included in the GamesRadar+ list of the "Best DS Games of All Time", Inquisitrs "Best 10 Games at E3 2010", Game Informers "Top 50 Games of 2011", and Adventure Gamers "Top 100 All-Time Adventure Games".
+The game was included in the GamesRadar+ list of the "Best DS Games of All Time", Game Informers "Top 50 Games of 2011", and Adventure Gamers "Top 100 All-Time Adventure Games".
 The 2023 remaster earned a Game of the Year staff award from Nintendo Life.